A comprehensive list of eligible and ineligible expenses

 Ambulance - Medical expenses paid for ambulance service are reimbursable.

-Antibiotic products, non-prescribed - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Antibiotic products, non-prescribed - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

-Anti-itch and insect bite - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Anti-itch and insect bite - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 Artificial limb - Medical expenses paid for an artificial limb are reimbursable.